-A meal allowance of \$23.60 is payable where an officer including a casual officer works overtime as defined in subclause (f) and duty commences prior to a meal period and concludes after the meal period.
+A meal allowance of \$25.80 is payable where an officer including a casual officer works authorised overtime and duty commences prior to a meal period and concludes after the meal period.
 This allowance will be adjusted to reflect the Australian Taxation Office determined rate of meal allowance published annually in July.